technicated/ts-enums/README.md

 Without their invaluable lessons, I can say without a shadow of doubt that this library would not exist; in particular, this work takes inspiration on their [Series on Algebraic Data Types](https://www.pointfree.co/collections/algebraic-data-types).

-I really think that I have become a better software developer thank to their teachings and work, so the least I can do is spread the word and contribute myself to the open source community!
+I really think that I have become a better software developer thanks to their teachings and work, so the least I can do is spread the word and contribute myself to the open source community!